openstack/freezer/README.rst

                             Set the SQL Server configuration file where freezer retrieve the sql server instance.
 Following is an example of config file: instance = <db-instance>
-      --volume VOLUME       Create a snapshot of the selected volume
+      --vssadmin VSSADMIN   Create a backup using a snapshot on windows using vssadmin.
+Options are: True and False, default is True